Nissan Silvia: 240RS

 This generation saw the introduction of the Nissan 240RS (BS110), a coupe fitted with the 2.4-liter DOHC FJ24 engine.
-About 200 road going examples were built between 1983 and 1985 for homologation purposes, its production extending the end of the S110 itself.
+About 200 road going examples were built between 1983 and 1985 for homologation purposes.
+Around 150 were left-hand drive and 50 were right-hand drive, with about 30 of these being used in the WRC and various national rally championships. its production extending the end of the S110 itself.
 The resulting machine became Nissan's official rally car in the World Rally Championship from 1983 to 1985, with its best result a second-place finish in the 1983 New Zealand Rally.
+Some 240RS units are sold privately in very limited quantities.

 Nissan also briefly competed with the regular Silvia: in 1982 Nissan confusingly homologated it as a bodystyle variant of the Violet (A10) under the name Datsun Violet GTS.
 This model used the same twin cam LZ20B engine as was installed in late competition variants of the Violet; the model had already been raced as a Silvia at the 1981 Safari Rally.
 The Violet GTS' first outing was at the 1982 Rallye de Portugal, where team leader Timo Salonen failed to finish after the suspension broke.

 Best result for the Silvia-based Violet GTS was in the 1982 Rally New Zealand when Salonen finished 4th.